-There is an optional one-time cost of $50 for attending the mentor training day.
-Other than this, there is no other cost.
+There is no cost.
 The outings and activities you plan with the Future Leader are flexible and it is recommended that these be low cost.
 It is your decision as to the amount you’re willing to pay for the outings and activities, and you are not expected to pay for everything.

 We welcome you to contact us to have a chat about becoming a mentor.
-Please call Kelsi on 09 520 8163 or 027 207 5558 or email her on firstname.lastname@example.org.
+Please call Wendy on 09 520 8161 or 021 821 633 or email her on firstname.lastname@example.org.